 Thus, the more elaborate tombs of the eastern side of Kh.
 El-Alia, in which extra force was invested, may have been created for high status personae (see discussion below).

-This day, a newwas employed by the workers.
+Day 5: This day, a new method was employed by the workers.
 They used iron pegs that were nailed into the shaft’s bottom and then removed (in antiquity, large flint objects or bronze pegs could have been employed, though we have no evidence for this activity).
 Water was then poured inside the holes.
 Workers reported that this method was more effective; the water that penetrated deeper into the rock layers softened it and made work easier.
 Nineteen centimetres of bedrock were carved and the shaft completed, as the soft chalk (Kirton) layer was revealed under the hard Nari.

 The workers examined IBA burial chambers at the site and then started shaping the entrance of the burial chamber.
 Afterwards, they started carving into the chalk to create the chamber, replacing one another over time due to physical strains (hands and knees aches).